Experience the Majestic Beauty: Top Natural Landscapes of the Azores Islands

 The Azores are often described as "Europe meets Hawaii" with a mix of Iceland's striking volcanic landscapes, but those who visit these islands will quickly realize that they are truly unique beyond comparison.
-Having remained relatively off the radar for decades, the islands remained largely untouched and undiscovered by tourists, perfectly preserving their natural beauty and authenticity.
-The locals appreciate and respect the nature of these islands and want to preserve athem just as much as they want to share them with the world.
-Sustainability and preservation are such a priority here in the Azores, that the destination has been recognized as one of the "Most Sustainable Tourism Destinations in the World."
-The pure, unspoiled landscapes of these islands attract visitors from far and wide -- and with good reason.
+Having remained relatively off the radar for decades, the islands are largely untouched and yet to be discovered by tourists, which explains the reason their natural beauty and authenticity are so impeccably preserved.
+The locals appreciate and respect the nature of these islands, and they want to protect them just as much as they want to share them with the world.
+For this reason, sustainability and preservation are top priorities here in the Azores.
+In fact, the destination is officially the first archipelago to ever have been recognized as one of the "Most Sustainable Tourism Destinations in the World."
+The pure, unspoiled landscapes of these islands attract visitors from across the globe, and with good reason.

-So, what are the most impressive views and natural landscapes you can see in the Azores?
-We break it down, island by island, with this list of Best Natural Landscapes of the Azores Islands here.
+So, what are the most impressive views and scenic natural landscapes you can expect to see in the Azores?
+We give you the inside scoop, island by island, within this list of Best Natural Landscapes of the Azores Islands here.

 1. Sete Cidades in São Miguel Island, Azores

-One of the 7 Natural Wonders of Portugal, this show-stopping crater full of lakes has become one of the most emblematic images of the Azores.
+One of the 7 Natural Wonders of Portugal, this show-stopping crater full of lakes has become one of the signature and most famous images of the Azores.
 There are (amazingly) 11 lakes in total around Sete Cidades, but they can only be seen from certain angles at the different miradouros (viewpoints) in the area.
 To fully appreciate the breathtaking panoramic views over the mystical blue and green lakes, head to the Vista do Rei viewpoint.
-While you're there, make your way over to the Boca do Inferno for some jaw-dropping 360 views overlooking the Lagoa do Canario and the other lagoons below, Sete Cidades village, and an expansive view of the Atlantic beyond the ridge of the crater.
+While you're there, make your way over to the Boca do Inferno to enjoy some jaw-dropping 360 views overlooking the Lagoa do Canário and other lagoons below, Sete Cidades village, and an expansive view of the Atlantic Ocean beyond the ridge of the crater.

 2. Lagoa do Fogo in São Miguel Island, Azores

 Lagoa do Fogo, which translates roughly into "Lagoon of Fire", is a crater lake at the center of São Miguel Island.
-This Protected Natural Reserve sits tucked away atop the impressive Pico da Barrosa, far from the civilization and noise below.
-Lagoa do Fogo's crystal-clear turquoise waters are surrounded by tall mountain peaks, lush vegetation and white sand on all sides.
-Take in the magnificent views at any of the viewpoints around the mountaintop, or if you're feeling adventurous, venture out on one of the many hiking trails that take you down to the lake's edge.
+This Protected Natural Reserve sits tucked away atop the impressive Pico da Barrosa, far from the whir, hum, and hurry of civilization below.
+Lagoa do Fogo's crystal-clear turquoise waters are surrounded by tall mountain peaks, lush vegetation, and white sand on all sides.
+Take in the magnificent views at any of the viewpoints around the mountaintop, or if you're feeling adventurous, venture out on one of the many hiking trails that lead down to the lake's edge.

 3. Furnas in São Miguel Island, Azores